This privacy policy describes how Signpost Inclusion collect information and safely store your data.

 To view or put in a request for copies of our policies please contact info@signpostinclusion.org.uk

-Signpost Inclusion CIO is the controller and responsible for your personal data (referred to by Signpost Inclusion, “we”, “us” or “our” in this privacy policy).
+Signpost Inclusion CIO is the Data privacy manager (DPM) and responsible for your personal data (referred to by Signpost Inclusion, “we”, “us” or “our” in this privacy policy).

 We have appointed our Lead Coordinator as a data privacy manager, who is responsible for overseeing questions in relation to this privacy policy.If you have any questions about this policy, including any requests to exercise your legal rights, please contact the data privacy manager using the email below: